-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 It can be hard to tell when your book is actually done, which is why it's so important that you find a writing community and critique group that can push you through not one, not two, but at least three (if not more) revised drafts.

-Then, only when your manuscript is the absolute best it can be, should you consider your publishing route.
-If your hopes is to pursue traditional publishing, your next steps will require tackling the submission process.
+Only then, when your manuscript is the absolute best it can be, should you consider your publishing route.
+If your hope is to pursue traditional publishing, your next steps will involve tackling the submission process.

-Some of the steps in the submission process include: researching literary agents, writing a query letter, writing a synopsis, and querying your list of dream literary agents.
-During the wait time, you should consider what your next book is going to be about (if not start writing it).
+Some of the steps in the submission process are researching literary agents, writing a query letter, writing a synopsis, and querying your list of dream literary agents.
+You'll spend a lot of time waiting to hear back during this process, and in that break, you should consider what your next book is going to be about (or even start writing it).

 Precious writing time shouldn't be wasted by doing nothing because you think you can't do anything while you wait.

-You can learn more about querying agents in our post on how to write a query letter (coming soon!).
+You can learn more about querying agents in our upcoming article on how to write a query letter, or get an editor's feedback on your query letter here.

-This Is the Hard Part of Writing A Book
+This Is the Hard Part of Writing a Book

 As hard as writing the first draft is, I've found that editing is much harder.
 Most of my writing breakdowns have come on the second draft, not the first.